Our Mission

 LEADERSHIP

-The Georgia Student Technology Competition is led by a steering committee that coordinates the annual event: Mike Afdahl, Bucky Bush, Aaron Griffin, Michael Haggerty, Tom Lamb, Nancy Ranasinghe, Kim Spivey, and Tanika Vincent.
+The Georgia Student Technology Competition is led by a steering committee that coordinates the annual event: Mike Afdahl, Bucky Bush, Aaron Griffin, Michael Haggerty, Emily Heflin, Tom Lamb, Nancy Ranasinghe, Kim Spivey, and Tanika Vincent.

 Participation Statistics

-Over 1000 students participated last year at State level
+• 1,050 students participated last year at State level

-Over 8000 students participated state-wide last year.
+• Over 8,000 students participated across all regions in the state last year.